vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels.md

 Example 6.4.2 To illustrate, consider a tiny system containing 3 molecules labeled A, B, and C, having a total energy of 6 units split
 25: E.g., at constant temperature, pressure, volume.
 26: Entropy is indeed related to disorder, in that there are many more ways to configure matches in a mess than there are ways to neatly stack them.
-2022 T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy_ambitions.6 Putting Thermal Energy to Work between them in some way.
+6 Putting Thermal Energy to Work between them in some way.
 They can all have exactly 2.0 units of energy apiece, or can have individual energies of 1.2, 1.8, and 3.0 units; or 3.2, 0.4, and 2.4; or any other of myriad combinations adding to the same thing.
 Entropy provides a measure of how many combinations27 are possible.
 91
 27: It is far beyond the scope of this book to detail the counting scheme, but it is perhaps important to appreciate that energy levels are discrete or quantized-which prevents an infinite number of possible energy com- binations.